 Is there a cost associated with volunteering?

-There is a one-time $15 fee for all volunteer positions to cover the cost of name tags and ID cards.
+There is a one-time $20 fee for all volunteer positions to cover the cost of name tags and ID cards.
+Fee may be waived for those who meet certain requirements.

 How long is zoo orientation?

 Zoo orientation is a day-long program that all volunteers and staff members attend.
-It is typically held on Mondays, but a handful are offered on Saturdays during the spring.
+It is typically held on Mondays, but a handful of sessions are offered on Saturdays during the spring.

 Do volunteers receive discounts?